Pineapple (PAPPLE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Pineapple Historical Price

-According to the latest data gathered on Pineapple live price page, the current price of Pineapple is 0.00375619USD.
-The circulating supply of Pineapple(PAPPLE) is 634.93M PAPPLE , giving it a market capitalization of $2.38M.
+According to the latest data gathered on Pineapple live price page, the current price of Pineapple is 0.00397141USD.
+The circulating supply of Pineapple(PAPPLE) is 638.08M PAPPLE , giving it a market capitalization of $2.53M.

 The Pineapple Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PAPPLE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.